An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

-In Corollary~\ref{cor:conv}, we show that the function which solves the physics-informed optimization problem will converge to the ground truth in the large-data limit.
+In Corollary~\ref{cor:conv}, we show that the function which solves the physics-regularized inverse problem will converge to the ground truth in the large-data limit.
 This is if we solve the problem in the \emph{infinite-dimensional} setting.
 Ideally we would like to derive the result for training neural networks.
-The solution to this problem will be a function which lives in the Sobolev space $H_k$.
-Again if we allow $\Phi$ to vary arbitrarily, then $\mathcal{R}(\mathrm{NN}_h)(S)$ is not closed in $H_k$.
-This means that there are functions in $H_k$ for which the neural network must send $\|\Phi\|\to\infty$ in order to approximate.
+The solution to this problem will be a function which lives in the RKHS $H^1_0(\Omega)$.
+Again if we allow $\Phi$ to vary arbitrarily, then $\mathcal{R}(\mathrm{NN}_h)(S)$ is not closed in $H^1_0(\Omega)$.
+This means that there are functions in $H^1_0(\Omega)$ for which the neural network must send $\|\Phi\|\to\infty$ in order to approximate.
 If the ground truth happens to be such a function, then the convergence theorem will not hold.
-Likewise, if we limit $\Phi$ to a compact set, then $\mathcal{R}(\mathrm{NN}_h)(S)$ is compact in $H_k$.
-In this case, the neural network is only able to approximate any function to any accuracy if that function is also a neural network, so it is unlikely that convergence holds.
+Likewise, if we limit $\Phi$ to a compact set, then $\mathcal{R}(\mathrm{NN}_h)(S)$ is compact in $H^1_0(\Omega)$.
+In this case, the neural network is only able to approximate a function to any accuracy if that function is also a neural network, so it is unlikely that convergence holds.
 The only case where convergence to the ground truth could hold is if we allow the architecture of the neural network to change arbitrarily so that we may rely on the universal approximation theorem~\cite{hornik1989multilayer}.
+However, establishing this connection is beyond the scope of our current work.